 Advanced Metering Infrastructure

-OMWD is installing new technology called Advanced Metering Infrastructure, or AMI.
-After the upgrade to AMI, meter read data is transmitted to a nearby “fixed-base” receiver instead of to our truck.
+- OMWD is converting to the newer AMI technology.
+After the upgrade to AMI, meter read data will be transmitted to a nearby “fixed-base” receiver instead of our truck.
 Since the AMI system drastically reduces costs associated with meter reading like labor and fuel, OMWD can better control our costs while reducing our carbon footprint, too.

 Benefits of AMI: The innovative AMI system yields benefits such as:

 - Enhancing our ability to quickly detect and stop leaks, saving you money.